ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/client-cert-validation.md

    kubectl create secret generic client-cacert --from-file=tls.crt=cert.pem
    ```

-3. Configure $productName$ to use this certificate for client certificate validation.
+3. Configure Emissary to use this certificate for client certificate validation.

    First create a `Host` to manage your domain: